 The Patricia Tretick Young Artist Competition provides an annual opportunity for talented young musicians to compete for cash prizes and a performance opportunity.
 Students prepare for months in advance and convene on the campus of Ball State University to perform in front of a panel of expert judges.
-The competition is open only to Indiana residents in grades 3-12.
-There are three divisions, each with its own prize: Elementary Division (grades 3-5), Junior Division (grades 6-8), and Senior Division (grades 9-12).
+The competition is open only to Indiana residents in grades 3-12 and undergraduate students enrolled in a college/university in Indiana.
+There are four divisions, each with its own cash prize and a performance opportunity: Elementary Division (grades 3-5), Ladonna Dingledine Junior Division (grades 6-8), Steve Dingledine Senior Division (grades 9-12), and Collegiate Division (undergraduate students at an Indiana college/university).

-Congratulations to all of this year’s performers!
-Please contact Dr. James Thompson at email@example.com or 765-216-0970 with any competition-related questions.
+Please contact Dr. James Thompson at email@example.com with any competition-related questions.

 Patricia Stone Tretick’s most indelible mark was her teaching.
 So many violinists and violists came to her studio and emerged with solid skills and deep musical understanding.
 As a clinician and adjudicator her commentary was clear, on point but positive, encouraging.
 And then there were the thousands of Ball State freshmen who attended her famous Music Appreciation 101 lectures and found “Classical” music was not so mysterious, even enjoyable.